carvalho, barcelona’s private eye

 The Good Life in Barcelona

-While Sicily’s Montalbano is active until nowadays Barcelona’s Carvalho is a child mainly of the 70s, 80s … up to the 90s.
+While Sicily’s Montalbano, a police inspector, is active until nowadays Barcelona’s Carvalho is a child mainly of the 70s, 80s … up to the 90s.
 Also Carvalho started as a revolutionist, working against the establishment, he later became part of.
 Nevertheless the police never became his friend.

-Because of his work as a private eye Carvalho is called to action from private parties like parents looking for her daughters, companies concerned about an employee, clubs suspecting foul play in financial affairs etc. Sooner or later, however, there is a murder … and sometimes corpses pile up.
+Because of his work as a private eye Carvalho is called to action from private parties like wives looking for their husbands, companies concerned about an employee, clubs suspecting foul play in financial affairs etc. Sooner or later, however, there is a murder … and sometimes corpses pile up.
 The police gets involved and is not happy about Carvalho.
 Nor is Carvalho pleased with the police always having in mind his years in prison – and policemen surviving the Franco age and still working.

 Spread the word.
 Share this post!